glowinthedark/usbimager/README.md

 __Windows__: right-click on usbimager.exe and use the "Run as Administrator" option.

-__MacOSX__: 10.14 an up: go to "System Preferences", "Security & Privacy" and "Privacy".
-Add USBImager to the list of "Full Disk Access".
-Alternatively run from a Terminal as *sudo /Applications/USBImager.app/Contents/MacOS/usbimager* (this latter is the only way under 10.13).
+__MacOSX__: because the "Full Disk Access" doesn't work and Apple refuses to fix it for years now, the app runs *sudo /Applications/USBImager.app/Contents/MacOS/usbimager* by itself.
+This always works from Terminal.
+If it does not start by any chance, then you have to set the
+`SUDO_ASKPASS` environment variable (newer MacOS sets this by default, but under Catalina and before you might need to set it manually).

 __Linux__:  this should not be an issue as USBImager comes with setgid bit set.
 If not, then you can use *sudo chgrp disk usbimager && sudo chmod g+s usbimager* to set it.
 Alternatively add your user to the "disk" group (see "ls -la /dev|grep -e ^b" to find out which group your OS is using).